 The estimates and underlying assumptions are reviewed on an ongoing basis.
-The most significant judgments include those related to the ability of the Company to continue as a going concern, the determination that acquisitions meet the definition of a business combination under IFRS 3 and identification of intangible assets acquired, the determination of when property, plant and equipment are available for use as well as their useful lives, the capitalization of construction costs, valuation and recoverability of deferred taxes, the determination of whether performance obligations have been met for revenue recognition, including bill and hold arrangements, and impairment of financial and non-financial assets.
-The Company is subject to a number of risks and uncertainties associated with the going concern assumption and exercises judgment to assess the uncertainties relating to the determination of the Company's ability to continue as a going concern.
+The most significant judgments include those related to the ability of the Company to continue as a going concern, the determination that acquisitions meet the definition of a business combination under IFRS 3 and identification of intangible assets acquired, the determination of when property, plant and equipment are available for use as well as their useful lives, the capitalization of construction costs, valuation and recoverability of deferred taxes, the determination of whether performance obligations have been met for revenue recognition, including bill and hold arrangements, impairment of financial and non-financial assets and assessment of assets held for sale.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2019 and 2018
+Notes to the Consolidated Financial Statements For the years ended December 31, 2020 and 2019